Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-However, due to the influence of sensory noise on the measurement $m[k]$, the control will have a stochastic behavior.
-The agent may sometimes incorrectly evaluate itself as being inside the region $\interval{s_{\mathrm{res}-}}{s_{\mathrm{res}+}}$.
-Conversely, the agent may evaluate itself as being outside said region when $\abs{d-x} < o_\mathrm{res}$.
-This is why the controlled velocity (\ref{eq:restrained_velocity}) has a dead zone around the desired state.
-If $s_\mathrm{res}$ is set up correctly, it will prevent the agent from reacting to measurements that are statistically likely to cause \emph{overshooting} of the desired state $d$ by the agent.

-To take into account the distribution of sensor noise, we need to condition the restrained setpoint $s_\text{res}$ on the standard deviation $\sigma_m[k]$ of the current measurement $m[k]$. } \red{Though using a dead zone for control is intuitive in and of itself, it is the specific design of this dead zone that we consider to be a contribution of this paper.
-We will detail how the setpoint $s_{\text{res}}$ should be set in the following section.}
+The agent may incorrectly evaluate itself as being inside the region $\interval{o_{\mathrm{res}}}{-o_{\mathrm{res}}}$ or vice-versa.
+This is why the controlled velocity in eq. (\ref{eq:restrained_velocity}) has a dead zone around the desired state.
+If $\Delta_s$ is set up correctly, it prevents the agent from reacting to measurements that are statistically likely to cause \emph{overshooting} of the desired state $d$ by the agent.
+To take into account the distribution of sensor noise, we condition the offset $o_\text{res}$ on the standard deviation $\sigma_m[k]$ of the current measurement $\Delta_m[k]$.
+We detail how $o_{\text{res}}$ is chosen in the following section.

-\subsubsection{\red{Setpoint selection}}
+\subsubsection{Setpoint selection}

-\red{ Let us define \textit{overshooting} of the controller as
+Let us define \textit{overshooting} of the controller as

-where $s[k]$ is a future state to be reached by the agent using a given control - a $\emph{setpoint}$.
-The probability of overshooting $d$ by reaching setpoint $s$ is
+or in other words the controller overshoots when the state in the next update lies on the \enquote{opposite side} of the desired value $d$.
+We propose to select a setpoint $s[k]$ with offset $o_\text{res}[k]$ \wrt{} measured control error $\Delta_m[k]$, such $o_\text{res}$ is calculated with regard to the probability of overshooting the desired value $d$ assuming that the setpoint is reached in the next step (i.e. $k_{ef} = 1$).
+This can also be interpreted as selecting the setpoint based on the probability that it itself overshoots the desired value.
+Formally, let us define the overshooting probability for a general setpoint $s$ as

-The maximum-likelihood approach in section \ref{sec:proportional_control_with_noise} uses a setpoint $s_\text{ml}$ based on the current mean of the measured relative position of $d$.
-Since this measurement is subject to Gaussian noise with the standard deviation $\sigma_m[k]$, the controller therein risks overshooting the actual desired value $d$ with a probability

-where $\Phi(\cdot)$ is the cumulative probability density function of the Gaussian distribution with zero mean and unit standard deviation, as illustrated in Fig.~\ref{fig:gaussian_cumulative_single_1d}.
+The proportional approach in section \ref{sec:proportional_control_with_noise} is equivalent to always choosing a setpoint $s_\text{ml} = x[k]+u_\text{ml}[k]$, such that action input $u_\text{ml}[k] = \Delta_m[k]$.
+The probability distribution of $\Delta_d[k]$ from the perspective of agent measuring it with noise is Gaussian as per eq.~\eqref{eq:1d_x_dist}.
+Therefore, the probability of overshooting based on the action input $u[k]$ is the cumulative probability density function of the Gaussian distribution with the mean $\Delta_m[k]$ and standard deviation $\sigma_m[k]$, as illustrated in Fig.~\ref{fig:gaussian_cumulative_single_1d}.
+If we plug the action $u_\text{ml}[k]$ into the equation of this CDF, we get